weAreThePlayMakers/time2talk/what does it do.md

 Responding to `request2talk` will involve meeting with someone from their local community for a chat, walk in the park or anything else that might be helpful and was agreed upon prior to the meeting.
 There always will be some travel involved to specified in the request `meeting place` but presumably the distances will be small and the places will be rather familiar to users.

-The primary target users are people suffering from depression or other mental health condition and who might not have anyone to talk to and who could use some friendly and positive talk about the wether or anything really. the app could be made available as part of Mind's current #timetotalk campaign.
+The primary target users are people suffering from depression or other mental health conditions and who might not have anyone to talk to and who could use some friendly and positive talk about the weather or anything really. the app could be made available as part of Mind's current #timetotalk campaign.

 > written by [rafszul](https://github.com/rafszul) and [weAreThePlayMakers](http://wearetheplaymakers.com/) with [StackEdit](https://stackedit.io/).